 Past Tense

-To conjugate a predicate in the past tense, a pre-final ending past tense ending is added to a predicate.
+To conjugate a predicate in the past tense, a pre-final ending ending is added to a predicate's stem.
+There are 2 steps to conjugate a predicate in the past tense.

 • Add ㅓ or ㅏ to the predicate stem.